 Pregnancy can be a time for celebration and excitement – as well as a time of change, anxiety and questions.
-It can be a time for information, support and reassurance; when we want to know what we are experiencing is normal and when we want to look after ourselves.
+It can be a time for information, support and reassurance; when you want to know what you are experiencing is normal and when you want to look after yourself.

 Julia McCarthy from Sanctuary House provides pregnancy massage and reflexology and recommends that pregnant women use a therapist who is trained and experienced at providing pregnancy massage, “you need the peace of mind that the practitioner is safe, using appropriate massage oils.”